Banner image for Managing Team Members: Users and Roles

 • Email address: Unique identifier for authentication

-• Authentication provider: How they sign in (Auth0, WorkOS, Clerk, or MCP API keys)
+• Authentication provider: How they sign in (Auth0, WorkOS, or Clerk)

 • Role: What permissions they have (Admin, Editor, Contributor, or Viewer)